Explore the College of Education

 Students in our degree programs at Charleston Southern University receive an excellent liberal arts core curriculum, professional education courses, experiential learning and content specialty courses.

-The College of Education consists of one graduate degree, with many emphases, as well as a doctorate program.
+The College of Education consists of two graduate degrees, with many emphases, including a doctorate program.

 Get Plugged In!

 Contact: Kimberly Baggs, director of the CSU program